StyXman/dinant/README.md

 # Introduction

-`dinant` is an attempt, like may others, to make regular expressions more readable and, like many others, fails miserably... but we try anyways.
+`dinant` is an attempt, like may others, to make regular expressions more readable and, like many others, it fails miserably... but we try anyways.

 You can find many examples in the source file, which includes unit tests to make sure we don't make things worse.
-Because it's implementation is currently very, very simple, it does not make any checks, so you can shoot you own foot.
+Because it's implementation is currently very, very simple, it does not make any checks, so you can shoot your own foot.
 Also, because it doesn't even attempt to, it does not makes any optimizations, and resulting regexps can be more complex to read and less efficient.
 But the idea is that you would never see them again.
 For instance: